This diesel-powered Type A motorhome, part of the Newmar Mobility Lineup, features the company’s latest wheelchair-accessible floor plan.

 My review unit featured Muslin décor, one of three interior choices offered.
 Carmel-glazed cherry, also one of three selections, was used for the raised-panel hardwood cabinetry and trim throughout.

 Clever backlit accent trim has been added to the side trim on every slideout.
 Polished porcelain tile flooring is used; as an option, it extends into the bedroom in lieu of carpeting.
 LED lighting is used throughout the coach, along with MCD window shades.
-Power shades with remote controls can be added to the 4311.
+Also, power shades with remote controls can be added to the 4311.
 The furniture features Ultrafabric upholstery.

 The 4311 is wide and open even when the slideouts are retracted, so it’s possible to navigate easily to the bathroom or dinette when extending the slides is not possible.